 Kara: That's all in the NRF2.

-Dr. Stewart: Well, and that resveratrol comes from what red wine.
+Dr. Stewart: Well, and that resveratrol comes from red wine.
 A lot of people who drink red wine did well.
 Well we didn't know why.
 You understand?

 Kara: Is that why I do so well, because I drink red wine?